KevinDahlberg/pet-hotel/instructions.md

 * Submitting the Owner Registration form will add a new owner to the owners table.

-* The Pets form includes a <select> drop-down list that needs to be populated with data from the owners table.
+* The Pets form includes a drop-down list that needs to be populated with data from the owners table.
 Submitting this form will add a new pet to the pets table.
 HINT: In addition to displaying the name, make sure to keep track of each owner's id.

 * The Pets table is ultimately populated with data from the owners, pets, and visits table.
 (Research LEFT OUTER JOIN if you hit a snag with this.)